Souqalmal/dynamodb-localhost-ts/README.md

 ## Installation

-`npm install --save dynamodb-localhost-ts`
+`npm install --save dynamodb-localhost-manager`

 ## Usage

 Usage example

 ```
-import * as dynamodbLocal from 'dynamodb-localhost-ts';
+import * as dynamodbLocal from 'dynamodb-localhost-manager';
 dynamodbLocal.install(); /* This is one time operation.
 Safe to execute multiple times which installs DynamoDB once.
 All the other methods depends on this. */
 dynamodbLocal.start({port: 8000});
 ```